KTXL: Sinclair and Fox purchase attempts; sale to Nexstar

 Sinclair Broadcast Group announced their purchase of Tribune Media on May 8, 2017, for $3.9 billion and the assumption of $2.7 billion in Tribune-held debt.
 Sinclair—which previously owned KOVR until selling it to CBS Television Stations in 2005—opted to sell KTXL to Fox Television Stations as one of 23 stations to be divested in order to obtain regulatory approval.
 The resale to Fox was later amended to be part of a $910 million (equivalent to $ in dollars) deal.
 Tribune Media terminated the merger on August 9, 2018, and filed a breach of contract lawsuit, nullifying both transactions outright; these actions came after FCC lead commissioner Ajit Pai publicly rejected the merger and the commission voted to have the deal subject to review.

 Nexstar Media Group and Tribune Media agreed to an acquisition on December 3, 2018, for $6.4 billion (equivalent to $ in dollars) in cash and debt.
 The merger closed on September 19, 2019.

+Nexstar acquired KXTV owner Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented Nexstar from integrating the stations.